Slip Disc Spine Surgery Doctor in Gurgaon, Delhi NCR, India

 2) PLIF, ALIF and TLIF Procedures

-ALIF: (Anterior Lumbar Interbody Fusion) herniated disc spine treatment gurgaon
+ALIF (Anterior Lumbar Interbody Fusion)

-• Disc material is removed after the abdominal muscles and blood vessels are retracted after the procedure.
+• Disc material removed after abdominal access.

 3) Microdiscectomy

-4) MISS (Minimally invasive spine surgery)
+4) MISS (Minimally Invasive Spine Surgery)

 • Degenerative disc disease